India's premier resume service

-The best way to do so is to share an experience, explaining how you easily and confidently maneuvered through a stressful situation while bring about the desired outcome.
+The best way to do so is to share an experience, explaining how you easily and confidently maneuvered through a stressful situation while bringing about the desired outcome.

-It is also assumed that you might have had molded yourself to deal with work pressure effectively in your previous and current roles, and that you are confidently ready for the new role, regardless of how much pressure it will bring to you.
+It is also assumed that you might have molded yourself to deal with work pressure effectively in your previous and current roles and that you are confidently ready for the new role, regardless of how much pressure it will bring to you.

-When Working on Multiple Assignments, What Do You Do Keep Yourself on Track or Organized?
+While Working on Multiple Assignments, What Do You Do to Keep Yourself on Track or Organized?

 Are You Comfortable Travelling for Work?

-Here again, you need to be totally honest.
-If the job you have applied to require you to fly or board a train once a week or month, be sure about whether you would be comfortable with such arrangements beforehand to ward off any unpleasant experiences after employment.
+Here again, you need to be honest.
+If the job you have applied to requires you to fly or board a train once a week or month, be sure about whether you would be comfortable with such arrangements beforehand to ward off any unpleasant experiences after employment.